-Buying a house: 3 structural problems to watch out for before you invest
+Buying a house: 3 structural problems to watch out for

 Buying a house is an enormous undertaking.
 Whether you’re looking to start a family, expand your family or buy a home purely as an investment, the decision to buy is never simple.
 It can be intensely emotional.
 It’s logistically difficult.
 And for many, it’s also a monetary investment that will take years to pay off.
 Even decades.